lfoppiano/grobid-quantities/doc/guidelines.rst

 Time tag (and difference with Date tag)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Even if only the part of a date is expressed (for example the time of a day), a complete date is implicit and the context can make it being fully quantified.
+• if only the part of a date is expressed (for example the time of a day), but we can infer the date, a complete date is implicit and the context can make it being fully quantified.
 For example ``20:10 UTC`` will be annotated:

 .. code-block:: xml